tetherless-world/ontology-engineering/oe2020/course-recommender/index.md

-such a plan of study can be difficult because students need to consider factors such as how each course applies to their graduation requirements, whether course schedules have conflicts, whether the courses are interesting to the student, and how registering for particular courses can affect their choices of future courses.
-In this work, we present a Course Recommendation Ontology, which aims to represent relevant information about courses, schedules, graduation requirements, and student interests to enable a recommender system.
+such a plan of study can be difficult because students need to consider factors such as how each course applies to their graduation requirements, whether course schedules have conflicts, whether the courses are interesting to the student, and whether registering for particular courses can fulfill prerequisites for future courses.
+In this work, we present a Course Recommendation Ontology, which aims to represent relevant information about courses, schedules, graduation requirements, relationships among courses, and student interests to enable a recommender system.
-Our ontology can be used to enable rule-based recommendations that adhere to course requirements (such as prerequisite requirements) and can provide explanations to students about why certain courses are recommended to them.
+Our ontology can be used to enable rule-based recommendations that adhere to course requirements (such as prerequisite requirements) and provide explanations to students about why certain courses are recommended to them.

 ## Introduction/Motivation